charles-nwokotubo/playwright-automation-framework/README.md

 ## Debug

-If using VS Code, you can just press `F5` to launch built in debugger.
-Or use `test-debug` and `test-inspect` scripts.
+If using VS Code, you can just press `F5` to launch the built-in debugger.
+You can also use the `test-debug` and `test-inspect` scripts for debugging.

 ## Visual Comparisons